Skip to Content

 Visiting Ben Nevis

 Over 130,000 people climb to the summit of Ben Nevis each year.
-It's a challenging but rewarding experience and anyone wishing to make the trip should be well prepared for changeable weather conditions.
+It's a challenging but rewarding experience and anyone wishing to make the trip to this wild place should be well prepared for changeable weather conditions.

 Another option is to walk to the dramatic Steall Waterfall, Scotland's second highest falls, with waters plunging more than 100 metres.
 The spectacular two mile walk to the waterfall passes through rocky gorges and grassy meadows.
 There's also the opportunity to cross the wire bridge over River Nevis.